christiankuhl/heart/README.md

 # Spinning ASCII Heart ❤️

-This is a special Rust program that displays a three-dimensional spinning red heart in the terminal using ASCII art.
+This is a little Rust program that displays a three-dimensional spinning red heart in the terminal using ASCII art.
 Made with ❤️ for my beloved wife.

 ## Source Code